charg960/SatelliteClassificationForWildfirePredictionAndManagement/README.md

 **Fix:** FRP cutoffs are now calculated once from the training dataset and passed as fixed arguments to `load_and_clean_fires()` for any subsequent dataset (test splits, new regions, future years).

-This is cross-validated against domain-standard FRP severity thresholds from fire science literature (source below) to confirm the training-derived cutoffs are physically reasonable, rather than purely an artifact of this dataset.
+*In progress: cross-validating these training-derived cutoffs against domain-standard FRP severity thresholds from fire science literature, to confirm they're physically reasonable rather than purely an artifact of this dataset's distribution.*

 [Severe Fire Danger Index: A Forecastable Metric to Inform Firefighter and Community Wildfire Risk Management](https://www.fs.usda.gov/rm/pubs_journals/2019/rmrs_2019_jolly_m001.pdf)